← Back to 漢書

 使

 This summarizes classical land-population governance: settle, enrich, educate.
-Confucius' formula links trustworthy administration, fiscal restraint, and timed labor mobilization.
+Confucius said, 'To govern a state of a thousand chariots, be reverent in affairs and trustworthy, be frugal in expenditure and cherish the people, and employ the people only in season.'
 Under such governance, productivity and civic orientation rose together.
-The ode captures the desired order: public obligation fulfilled first, private gain following.
+Its poem says: 'Dense clouds gather and rise; rain falls on our public fields and then reaches our private fields.'
 After sustained stable farming, households accumulated reserve grain.
 Material security enables moral culture, and moral culture reduces litigation-this justified triennial evaluation.
 Confucius' 'three years to achievement' points to precisely this socio-economic-moral consolidation.
 Advancement stages were tied to repeated performance cycles and surplus capacity; second-stage success yielded six years' reserve; third-stage maturity produced deep multi-year surplus associated with great peace.
-Only then can moral influence fully permeate and ritual-culture stabilize.
-This is the pathway behind the saying that true benevolent order takes a generation.
+Only then did virtue spread throughout the realm, and rites and music reach completion.
+Therefore 'if there is a true king, a generation then benevolence'-it is by this path.

 8

 With Zhou decline, boundary order and labor governance collapsed, producing mutual mistrust and agrarian decay.
-The Annals condemns Lu's shift to per-mu tax as a symptom of this decline.
+So Lu's Duke Xuan instituted the phrase "first taxing per mu," and the Spring and Autumn Annals criticized it.
 Fiscal predation triggered resentment, then environmental and political crisis.

 9